Shirooo098/ZenTree/CHECKLIST.md

  - Add a Role-based access control
  - Create a staff role that do not have an access to delete

+Admin
+ - Create Breadcrumbs for page navigation
+ - Or create a sub navigation on sidebar

 Products
  - Editable/Deletable products
  - Display products from datatable in products client page